Dilly History, Family Crest & Coats of Arms

 - Erin Dilly (b.
 1972), American Tony Award nominated actress

-- David H. Dilly, American Democrat politician, Delegate to Democratic National Convention from Ohio, 2008
+- David H. Dilly, American Democratic Party politician, Delegate to Democratic National Convention from Ohio, 2008

 - Edward Dilly (1732-1779), English bookseller, the second of the three brothers, born at Southill, Bedfordshire, 25 July 1732